Spanish football rivalries – Derbies in La Liga

 Sevilla vs Real Betis

-However Betis fans will be quick to claim the bigger fanbase and attendances at the larger Benito Villamarin do back that up, with the green and white half of Seville averaging around 16,000 more fans per home game than their rivals during the 2024/25 LaLiga season and the third highest figures in Spain overall.
-They also see themselves as the working class club and this is a derby day where tempers regularly flare both on and off the pitch in arguably Spain’s most passionate football city.
+However, Real Betis fans will be quick to claim the bigger fanbase.
+Attendance figures do back that up, with the green and white half of Seville averaging around 16,000 more fans per home game than their rivals during the 2024/25 La Liga season and the third-highest figures in Spain overall.
+They also see themselves as the working-class club and this is a derby day where tempers regularly flare both on and off the pitch in arguably Spain’s most passionate football city.

 Right now, Los Verdiblancos also have the edge on the pitch, with Sevilla going through a really difficult period on many levels.
-The 2025/26 season will see these two clubs face off at least twice in LaLiga, with Betis’ home fixture set to take place at La Cartuja due to renovation work at the Benito Villamarin.
+Betis are in the 2026/27 Champions League, although their home fixtures are once again set to take place at La Cartuja, due to renovation work at the Benito Villamarin.

 El Clasico